Desert Cacti (Arids)

-The eye-catching beauty of desert cacti lie in their structural shape, texture, and the colour of their spines.
+Desert cacti have a weird beauty that grows on you.
+It’s not all flowers and foliage but rather structure, shape and the colour of their spines.
 The shape can be columnar (tall, erect), globular (round, barrel-shaped) or arborescent (branching, tree-shaped).
-The colour of the spines vary but the beauty lies in viewing the spines at different times of the day, particularly, morning and afternoon sun reflecting off and through the spines.
+The colour of the spines vary but their beauty is enhanced with the sun reflecting off and through the spines.